-NOTE: Where the Applicant is unable to answer “True” to one or more of the statements in items 10 through 17 of the General Certifications, the Applicant must submit a written explanation after each statement it is unable to certify in its Allocation Application.
-The written explanation should also identify the applicable specific entity and/or individual by name.
-If the Applicant submits a written statement in response to items 12(c), 12(e), 13(c), 14(c) or 15(c), it should identify and summarize the litigation or regulatory matters typically disclosed in the applicable entity’s annual SEC filings for 2014 and 2015, 2016 and quarterly for 2017.

 Certification Regarding Debarment, Suspension, and Other Responsibility Matters — Primary Covered Transactions

 This Certification is a material representation of fact upon which reliance is placed when the CDFI Fund enters into an Allocation Agreement with the Applicant.
-If it is later determined that the Applicant knowingly rendered an erroneous or false Certification, the CDFI Fund may terminate, in its sole discretion, the Notice of Allocation and the Allocation Agreement for cause or default.
+If it is later determined that the Applicant knowingly rendered an erroneous or false Certification, the CDFI Fund may terminate, in its sole discretion, the Allocation Agreement for cause or default.

 The Applicant must provide immediate written notice to the CDFI Fund if at any time the Applicant learns that this Certification was erroneous or false when submitted or has become erroneous or false by reason of changed circumstances.